rsksmart/devportal-1.0/rif/rns/architecture/rsk-registrar/registrars/fifs.md

 - `commitment` Commitment to be queried.

-Returns Wether the commitment can be revealed or not.
+Returns whether the commitment can be revealed or not.

 ### `register`